 More than just a bike ride—and suitable for all every level of physical ability, come and experience a different Mykonos.
 Yummy Pedals offers cycling tours through ramshackle abandoned houses, old mines, old farms, villages and churches and, of course, secluded beaches inaccessible by car—where you’ll stop for lunch and homemade lemonade and to swim.
 Starting and finishing at the company’s organic vineyard, you’ll also have the opportunity to conclude your tour with wine and local produce testing.

-Wine and produce tasting at Mykonos Vioma farm
+Top things to see and do on Mykonos: Wine and produce tasting at Mykonos Vioma farm

 For those wishing to taste true Mykonian cuisine and wine, a trip to Vioma farm at the old monastery vineyard in the village of Ano Mera is a must visit.
 Sample their organic red and white wines, eat meze dishes specific to Mykonos such as spicy Kopanisti cheese and traditional pork sausage.
 Salads are made from herbs and vegetables grown in their garden and eggs from their poultry.
 During the wine harvesting period in September, eat a traditional feast, dance to local music and crush the grapes in the traditional way—with your feet.